Caninsulin®

 A.

-Dogs of all ages can get diabetes, although it’s most common in older dogs.
-Obesity, genetics, and other conditions can contribute to the development of diabetes.
+Yes.
+Dogs of all ages and breeds can develop diabetes, although it is most common in older dogs and occurs more commonly in some breeds.
+Obesity, genetics and other conditions can contribute to the development of diabetes.

 A.